7Ragnarok7/DEDMAP/README.md

  - Is clever.
 Scans only the live targets if a network scan is combined with other scans.

+ - Lists all the probable services/protocols being used by the respective open ports which are discovered.

  - Supports Verbose mode

  - Supports Saving the Output to a file.
-(The file generated is a ***dedmap file***.
-Cat/Print it to view it's contents properly in a shell environment)
+(The file generated is a ***dedmap file***. cat/type it to view it's contents properly in a shell environment)

  - Supports various port specification options